 The goal is to have a constant stream of new patient reviews of your practice on several platforms.
 Again, this establishes authority.

 Your dental practice will need reviews for the following:

 How can you get reviews from your patients?
 Here are a few suggestions:

 Social Media Marketing for Dentists

-One of the underlying constants for highly ranked dental websites, is video content.
+One of the underlying constants for the highest ranked and best dental websites is video media content.
 Customers like videos.
 And, like we said earlier, when customers like something, the Google algorithm follows suit.

 Here are a few video ideas to get you started: